Craft Mobile FAQ

 Will I be charged if I am away for a long period of time?

 Yes.
-You’ll still be charged your daily fixed charge and for heating and hot water that your home uses.
+You’ll still be charged for any heating and hot water that your home uses.

 What do I do if I am struggling to pay my bills?